 - History and Theology of the Reformed Confessions

 - Church History I and Church History II

 - Christianity in Ancient and Medieval Worlds

-Reforming Women: Sixteenth Century Protestant Voices, editor.
+Women Reformers: Protestant Voices in Early Modern Europe, editor.
 Minneapolis: Fortress Press/Media 1517, 2022, forthcoming.

-Lutheran Theology: A Grammar of Faith.London: Bloomsbury, T&T Clark, 2021, forthcoming.
+Lutheran Theology: A Grammar of Faith.London: Bloomsbury, T&T Clark, 2021.